jagadhis/coding/README.md

-# coding
+# Blockchain_for_EHR

-blockchain codes of EHR using html,css,bootstrap
+Implemenation of blockchain for handling electronic health records using Flask, html, CSS and Bootstrap.